illoonego/linear-regression-from-scratch/DEVELOPMENT.md

 - Use feature branches and submit pull requests for review
 - Issues and TODOs are tracked in GitHub Issues and the project TODO list
 - For contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md)
+- The LinearRegression class now supports a `verbose` flag for conditional training output and robust input validation for all public methods.

 ## Notebooks & Visual Examples
 - Add new Jupyter notebooks to the `notebooks/` folder